-This document covers both the Mac OS and Windows versions of the SpectraView II software.
-The features and functions of both versions are identical unless noted otherwise.
-The majority of the User Interface screen images in this document show the Mac OS version, however the Windows version is identical in layout unless noted otherwise.
+This document covers the Mac OS, Windows, and Linux versions of the SpectraView II software.
+The features and functions of all versions are identical unless noted otherwise.
+The majority of the User Interface screen images in this document show the Mac OS version, however the Windows and Linux versions are identical in layout unless noted otherwise.